ninjanadya/CSCI-4061--Project-2/P2/Template/README.md

 # Contributions
 * Team met via Zoom and worked on the code via a shared github repository
 * Majority of coding, testing, and debugging were performed by Maxim and Sean
-* README.md writen by Nadya
+* CSE Lab Machine testing and README.md writen by Nadya

 * test machine : apollo.cselabs.umn.edu
 * date : 11-03-2020